dart-archive/www.dartlang.org/src/site/docs/tutorials/packages/index.markdown

 ![Pub Install finds and installs required packages](images/run-pub-install.png)

-In addition,
-you will notice the unittest directory;
-unittest is another package in the repository. vector_math depends on unittest
-(unittest is listed in vector_math's dependencies list) so pub installs it as well.
-Pub install works recursively and installs all of the required packages of your application and its dependencies.
+Pub install works recursively;
+if the included package has dependencies, those packages are installed as well.

-Pub install also creates a file called pubspec.lock, which identifies the specific versions of the packages that were installed.
+Pub install creates a file called pubspec.lock, which identifies the specific versions of the packages that were installed.
 This helps to provide a stable development environment.
 Later you can modify the version constraints and use `pub update`